SayeedR/Rokomari/README.md

-# Rokomari
 Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.
-You can use multiple programming languages like Java, C#, Python, etc to create Selenium Test Scripts.Automation Step:
+You can use multiple programming languages like Java, C#, Python, etc to create Selenium Test Scripts.
+Automation Step:
 Sign Up using Google
 Select লেখক from the menu
 Select হুমায়ুন আহমেদ